tud-zih-energy/FIRESTARTER/README.md

 ### The NSGA2 Algorithm

 The NSGA2 algorithm, as described in [A fast and elitist multiobjective genetic algorithm: NSGA-II](https://dl.acm.org/doi/10.1109/4235.996017), is a multiobjective algorithm allowing FIRESTARTER to optimize with two (or more) metrics.
-This is relevant since the IPC (instruction per cycle) metric supports the optimization for a high power consumption.
+This is relevant because adding the IPC (instruction per cycle) metric supports the optimization algorithm to converge towards higher power consumption.
 Parameters of the algorithm can be tweaked using `--nsga2-cr` and `--nsga2-m`.

 ### Optimization Examples